iotaledger/goshimmer/documentation/docs/protocol_specification/glossary.md

 ---
 ## Tangle
-An append only message data structure where each message references (at least) two other messages.
+An append only block data structure where each block references (at least) two other blocks.

 ### Subtangle
-A consistent section of the Tangle (i.e. a subset of messages), such that each included message also includes its referenced messages.
+A consistent section of the Tangle (i.e. a subset of blocks), such that each included block also includes its referenced blocks.

 ---